Chapter

 learned their craft from the Old Ones who live in the mountains—” he

 paused.
-“Who used to live in the mountains,” he added more softly
+“Who used to live in the mountains,” he added more softly.

-us.
 “They taught them a unified system.”

 “Why was it not